KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         tag_game_scene(registry, grass);
     }

-Now we create the ground, it's the easiest.
+Now we create the ground, it's easy.

-X position is middle of canvas, height is canvas height minus half of the ground thickness because position is center of the rectangle.
+X position is middle of canvas, height is canvas height minus half of the ground thickness (because position is center of the rectangle).

 Size X is canvas width, Size Y is ground thickness.
-Rest are the same.

 .. code-block:: cpp